more from Readers

 Dina (Greek-American), shown below with her wife Margaret and children Piper (7) and Mateo (5) in their middle-income village of Piermont, NEW york

 Many folks are visioning a different future and want to proactively undo racism and the harm that it has caused but are unsure how to approach it.
 This book is an important tool for helping adult caregivers in that process.
 It provides such an important frame for understanding justice as a concept of systems and structures, while guiding self-reflection and action in a most thoughtful, relatable, and engaging way!
 To quote the book, “We don’t have to have this all figured out before we talk with our kids.
 We don't have to have answers.
 Courage, sincerity, and the willingness to learn with our kids is enough.”

-As a mother and social justice advocate, I'm often asked the 'hows' of raising socially conscious children by parents.
-Parenting 4 Social Justice is an incredible and heartfelt guide to intentional parenting, that teaches individuals how to raise a new generation of young activists.
+As a mother and social justice advocate, I'm often asked by parents about the "hows" of raising socially conscious children.
+Parenting 4 Social Justice is an incredible and heartfelt guide to intentional parenting that teaches individuals how to raise a new generation of young activists.